-Known to staff and friends of Spring Bay Mill as ‘Paddy’s Paddock’, what started as a small patch of grassy paddock with a few sheep and wallabies, is now producing its first kilos of freshly harvested heirloom vegetables.
+What started as a small patch of grassy paddock with a few sheep and wallabies, is now producing kilos of freshly, healthy heirloom vegetables.